-Dan Boghean from OZ architecture taught a lab that showcased the power of PyRevit.
+Dan Boghean from OZ Architecture taught a lab that showcased the power of PyRevit.
 What I liked is that by default, PyRevit includes a bunch of useful tools.
 Did you ever struggle to create a pattern in Revit?
-It includes a tool that convert a bunch of detail lines to a pattern.
+It includes a tool that converts a bunch of detail lines to a pattern.

 The whole thing is free.
 Download it here.